TerexitariusStomp/lstregen/docs/DEPLOYMENT.md

 - Fee rate guardrails: max 20% in instantiate/update (see [`contracts/regen-liquid-staking/src/contract.rs`](../contracts/regen-liquid-staking/src/contract.rs)).
 - Pause/Resume for emergencies (admin-only).
 - Rebalance is a placeholder for operator-driven delegation adjustments (see [`contracts/regen-liquid-staking/src/execute.rs`](../contracts/regen-liquid-staking/src/execute.rs)).
-- CW20 dREGEN integration is expected to be set in config.dregen_token; you may instantiate CW20 separately and update via UpdateConfig.
+- CW20 dREGEN integration is expected to be set in config.dregen_token; you may instantiate CW20 separately and set it at instantiate (InstantiateMsg.dregen_token) or update later via UpdateConfig.dregen_token.

 ## 11) Troubleshooting